WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 ## Initial Conditions - Forest Age

 Forest communities were initialized with ages drawn from the following normal distribution [@pan_age_2011; @loewenstein_age_2000].
-All no forest types were initialized with a forest age of 0
+All other community types were initialized with a forest age of 0

 ![age class distribution](figures/northeast_forest_age_hist.jpg)

 ## Initial Conditions - Canopy
-For community types that can have a canopy, start values were randomized (using uniform distribution) within the following canopy classes:
+For community types that can have a canopy, start values were randomized (using uniform distributions) within the following canopy classes:

     * grassland 0 < canopy < 20
     * shrubland 20 < canopy < 60